andywalton7/sdk-test/source/includes/_allocate_with_service_group.md

 To allocate a consignment to the cheapest carrier service in a particular carrier service group, use the **[Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)** endpoint.

 <aside class="info">
-  PRO carrier service groups are pools of carrier services that you can allocate consignments to in specific situations.
+  SortedPRO carrier service groups are pools of carrier services that you can allocate consignments to in specific situations.
 For example, you might create a carrier service group containing all available services that will accept high-value goods.

   To configure carrier service groups, use the <strong><a href="https://www.electioapp.com/Configuration/CarrierServiceGroups">Configuration - Carrier Service Groups</a></strong> UI page.
 </aside>